What We Do - Building Hope for Fox Valley

 Then in 2007 our families were approved to settle in United States by the United High Commissioner for Refugees.
 When we found out that we were coming to America, we forgot all of our troubles.
 It was the best news anybody who lived in Lukole could ever have received.
 In June of 2007 our families immigrated to the United States.
 I was 14 years old.
 I graduated from middle and high school in Buffalo, New York.
 Theo was 18 when his dad and cousins immigrated to Aurora, Illinois.
 Our families knew each other in Africa.

 Theo and I once again met on Facebook.
 Our first conversation started when I liked one of Theo’s pictures.
 We started emailing and chatting with each other, and the romance started from there.
 We were engaged in August of 2012 and we were married on August 17, 2013.
 I continue to go to school at Waubonsee Community College for nursing.
 My husband is an assistant supervisor at Berry Plastics.
 He has worked there since 2008.
-In November of 2014 we had a beautiful daughter, Odila and now we are expecting another baby in October 2016.
+In November of 2014 we had our beautiful daughter and now we are expecting another baby in October 2016.
 (They now have another beautiful daughter!)

 We presently live in a studio apartment with one bathroom and a shared living room/bedroom space.
 Everything we had once gathered for a home we had to get rid of because of lack of space.
 We were in desperate need of a bigger place to live after the birth of our first daughter, but were unable to afford a bigger apartment.